keerthik/keerthik.github.io/essays/gamelessons.md

 When mission after mission you realize that your brashness and lack of preparation is causing the death of your critical soldiers, you stop blaming the universe and reflect for a bit.
 When you are willing to take responsibility, you work harder.
 You prepare better.
 You learn to be patient.
 You make backup plans.
 You explore your options more carefully.
 The best part is that you can *clearly* notice that your soldiers' survival rate improves as you take better care of them.

-Reflecting on my playthrough of X-COM made me realize the role of patience, and accepting responsibility
+Reflecting on my playthrough of X-COM made me realize the role of patience, and accepting responsibility.

 ## Learn from all your games
 There’s a lot to talk about the educational value of games.
 I think one learns a lot better, if not more, from games that were designed for entertainment rather than for the classroom (1).
 One aspect of gameplaying that I cultivated over the years, was to reflect on my experience when I’m done with a game — figure out what it did for me.
 Almost every game I play through to the end has done something for me besides entertainment/burn time.